-Afro-Caribbean Religions, entry in Cambridge History of Religion in Latin America, ed. by Virginia Garrard-Burnett and Paul Freston, Cambridge University Press, forthcoming in 2011.
+Afro-Caribbean Religions, entry in Cambridge History of Religion in Latin America, ed. by Virginia Garrard-Burnett, Paul Freston, and Stephen C. Dove, Cambridge University Press (2016): 633-47.

 Conscientization, Liberation Ethics, and Praxis, entries in Dictionary of Scripture and Ethics, Joel Green, ed., Baker Academics (2011): 169-70, 482-85, 617-18.

 Santería, entry in Encyclopedia on Religion in America, Vo.
 4 Q-Z, Charles H. Lippy and Peter W. Williams, eds., CQ Press (2010): 2031-34.

 Latino/as, entry in Cambridge Dictionary of Christianity, Daniel Patte, ed., Cambridge University Press, (2010): 715-16.

 Thirty entries in Encyclopedia on Hispanic American Religious Culture, Volume 1, Miguel A. De La Torre, ed., ABC-CLIO Publishers, (2009): xii-xxi, 15, 17, 26-28, 30, 36-38, 110, 124, 131, 153, 156-58, 157, 161, 166, 171-75, 209-12, 220-24, 230-36, 231, 236, 256, 263, 277, 299, 315, 325-27, 346-48, 347, 371, 373.